The DJ Kat Show: Programmes

-After DJ Kat ended, they modified the tombstone Sky One ident for a new kids block called Sky One Undun, which ran from 3 January 1996 to October 1996.
+After DJ Kat ended, they modified the tombstone Sky One ident for a new kids block called Sky One Undun, which ran from 1 November 1995 (Takes Over Launched) and 3 January 1996 (Kids Morning Block) to 18 October 1996.
 It ended due to the majority of Sky's kids programmes moving to Fox Kids Network upon its launch on 19 October 1996.